Velma Caldwell Melville

 Velma Caldwell Melville (née, Caldwell; July 1, 1858 – August 25, 1924) was an American editor, and writer of prose and poetry from Wisconsin.
-She served as editor of the "Home Circle and Youths' Department" of the Practical Farmer of Philadelphia, Pennsylvania as well as for the "Hearth and Home Department" of the Wisconsin Farmer, of Madison, Wisconsin.
-She was one of the most voluminous writers of her time in Central/Western United States publications.
-Melville wrote several serials, and her poems and sketches appeared in nearly 100 publications.
+She edited the Practical Farmer (Philadelphia, Pennsylvania) and the Wisconsin Farmer (Madison, Wisconsin).
+Melville was one of the most voluminous writers of her time in Central/Western U.S. publications.
+She wrote several serials, and her poems and sketches appeared in nearly 100 publications.

 Early life and education

 Velma Caldwell was born in Greenwood, Vernon County, Wisconsin, July 1, 1858.
 Her parents were William A. Caldwell and the former Artlissa Jordan.
 They were originally from Ohio, moving to Wisconsin in 1855.
-The father died during the Siege of Petersburg when Melville was five years old, which subsequently influenced her intensely patriotic writings.
+William A. Caldwell died during the Siege of Petersburg when Melville was five years old, which subsequently influenced her intensely patriotic writings.

 Career

 Melville's productions in verse and prose appeared extensively in the St. Louis Observer, St. Louis Magazine, Housekeeper, Ladies' Home Journal, Daughters of America, Chicago Inter Ocean, Advocate and Guardian, Weekly Wisconsin, Midland School Journal, Chicago Ledger, West Shore Magazine and many other publications.
 She served as editor of the "Home Circle and Youth's Department" of the Practical Farmer of Philadelphia, and the "Health and Home Department" in the Wisconsin Farmer of Madison.
 Melville was a devoted follower of Henry Bergh.
 She was said to "speak for those who can not speak for themselves", being one of the most voluminous writers in publications of that time that the Central/Western US had produced.